Wyshynski's Weekly Reader: Brian Boyle's tearful triumph

 The only question I have is whether this guy still occasionally wears his Vincent Lecavalier Canadiens jersey from a decade ago, which was also born of incredible hubris and wishful thinking.

-MSG Network mic'd up New York Islanders winger Casey Cizikas for a game against the Oilers, and the result was pretty much everything you could ask for: funny, insightful and with a memorable highlight that involved his negotiation with referee Gord Dwyer about a spearing penalty that wasn't called on Zack Kassian as Kassian tried to get the puck out from under Scott Mayfield.
+MSG Network miked up New York Islanders winger Casey Cizikas for a game against the Oilers, and the result was pretty much everything you could ask for: funny and insightful, with a memorable highlight that involved his negotiation with referee Gord Dwyer about a spearing penalty that wasn't called on Zack Kassian as Kassian tried to get the puck out from under Scott Mayfield.

 A transcript: